 The high stakes associated with teaching aren’t a secret.
-As educators, we’re acutely aware of the significant demands of our job.
+As educators, we’re acutely aware of the significant demands of teaching.
 When I hear people outside the profession refer to teaching as “a little bit stressful,” I can’t help but bless their little hearts.
-Since education impact lives, not products, calling it “a little stressful” is like calling Secretary of Education Betsy DeVos just “a little unqualified.”
+Since education impacts lives, not products, calling it “a little bit stressful” is like calling Secretary of Education Betsy DeVos just “a little bit unqualified.”

 1. Educational Policy Expert

-If you’re considering leaving the classroom, chances are it’s because you don’t agree with a mandated policy … or 30.
-Be the change and all that jazz by becoming a policy expert: a person who has hands-on administrative experience with a desire to review and adjust policies within educational institutions.
+If you’re considering leaving the classroom, there’s a chance it’s because you don’t agree with a mandated policy … or 30.
+Be the change and all that jazz by becoming a policy expert, a person who has hands-on administrative experience with a desire to review and adjust policies within educational institutions.